ros-industrial/industrial_ci/doc/migration_guide.md

 ### Job control

 `industrial_ci` does not set defaults for the number of build jobs anymore.
-In addition the job-control options got removed for the time being.
+`PARALLEL_BUILDS=N` can be used to enforce a limit.
-Only the number of parallel test is now limited to 1 per default to allow for reproducible tests.
+The number of parallel test is now limited to 1 per default to allow for reproducible tests.
-Specify `PARALLEL_TESTS=true` to opt out.
+Specify `PARALLEL_TESTS=true` `PARALLEL_TESTS=N` to opt out.

 ### Hook system